A open-palm hand facing forward, a sign of 'no' in relation to harassment.

 Its important to note that behaviour that could be considered harassment can take many forms such as spoken and written words, social media posts, physical gestures, interfering with a person’s property, and jokes or pranks.
 These are all examples of unwanted conduct.

-The Act covers several aspects of harassment however, most crucially, it explicitly makes specific types of harassment unlawful.
+The Act covers several topics however, it most crucially makes specific types of harassment unlawful.
 These are…

 Harassment Related to a Protected Characteristic